freshfishem/markdown-portfolio/_includes/04-lists.md

+1. thats
+2. a list
-Replace this with a list of your favorite things.
+3. of my favorite
+4. things